Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 ## Handy tips ##

 Consider file size carefully so they are easy to work with.
 Many small files will take longer to copy and be harder to work with than a single file of the same total size.
+Copying lots of smaller files to [cloud storage](#cloud-storage) can also increase the cost.
 Equally, avoid creating files that are more than a few GBs because in some cases they can be difficult to read into memory.

 ## References ##